ahammerle/attenuationcalculator/README.md

 # Attenuation Calculator
 This repo will consist of a calculator for determining the attenuation of waves in a specified material.
+I was inspired when considering the attenuation in shielding of a microwave oven compared to the attenuation of WiFi in human skin.